hyperlane-xyz/hips/HIP-2.md

     );

     /**
+     * @notice Emitted when one or more validator signatures are verified
+     * @dev Used by watchtowers to detect fraudulent validators
+     * @param domain The origin domain of the Mailbox being validated
+     * @param mailbox The address of the Mailbox being validated, as bytes32
+     * @param root The merkle root that the validator is attesting to
+     * @param index The message count that the validator is attesting to
+     * @param signature 65-byte ECDSA validator signatures */
+    event ValidatorSignatures(
+        uint32 domain,
+        bytes32 mailbox,
+        bytes32 root,
+        uint32 index
+        bytes[] signatures
+    );

+    /**
      * @param _domain The origin domain of the Mailbox being validated
      * @param _mailbox The address of the Mailbox being validated, as bytes32
      * @param _root The merkle root that the validator is attesting to